nguyenlyminhman/ecom.micro.service/README.md

 - get all user

 ### authen_service
-- login and get tokken to access other services.
+- login and get token to access other services.

 ### product_service
 - create a new product
-- find product by id
+- find a product by id
 - get all
-- buy a list product
+- buy a list of product

 ### order_service
-- show buyed product from product_services
+- show bought product from product_services

 ## Technology